 Can I Recover Damages If My Loved One is Accused of Causing a Fatal Accident in Florida?

 Unfortunately, insurance companies often try to blame victims who were killed in an accident.
 Sometimes those claims are legitimate.
 Other times they aren’t.
-In either case, you can recover damages even if your loved one’s negligence also contributed to the accident.
+In either case, you may be able to recover damages even if your loved one’s negligence also contributed to the accident.

-Florida is a pure comparative fault state.
+Florida is a modified comparative fault state with a 51% bar to recovery.
 All parties to an accident are held liable for their proportionate share of the blame.
-As long as someone else was also responsible, you can recover damages.
+As long as someone else was mostly responsible, you can recover damages.

 If someone is trying to blame your loved one, don’t hesitate to call Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers for a free case evaluation.
 Your loved one isn’t here to tell their side of the story.
 Our Clearwater wrongful death attorneys can find any evidence that would minimize their role in the accident.